 Stories from Wisconsin Collections

-The library offers public computer access, including Internet and Microsoft Office.
+The library offers public computer access, including Internet and Microsoft Office to both guests and library card holders.
+Printing is also available..
 All users must follow the library’s Internet Access Policy

-The library offers wireless internet access (Wi-Fi) anywhere in the building.
-No password is required.
-To use Wi-Fi the Library, you will need the following:
+The library offers wireless internet access (Wi-Fi) anywhere in the building No password is required.
+As with most public wireless “hot spots,” the Library’s wireless connection is not secure.

 Laptops: One laptop is available for use within the library for patrons taking an online test or conducting research.
 Please contact the Adult Circulation desk for more information.
 A current photo ID will be held during checkout.